 Security Key for Password Vault

 Password vaults are excellent tools for security and end user convenience for access control.
 Maximize the benefits and minimize the risks of using a company-wide password vault for users by securing them with security keys.
 IT admins can easily increase security while also decreasing time users spend on logging in to workstations, applications, and websites.
+Using a security key for password vaults makes access more convenient and secure.

 Hidden costs of passwords.